k-chuang/data-science-competitions/README.md

 # Data Science Competitions
 This repository contains three data science competitions from a data mining graduate course.
-The competitions are separated into folders, and are discussed more in detail below.
+The competitions (2 supervised learning, 1 unsupervised learning) are separated into folders, and are discussed more in detail below.

 *Note: These competitions follow a similar format with kaggle competitions in terms of ranking & scoring.
 The public leaderboard ranking is evaluated on 50% of the test set, and the final leaderboard ranking is evaluated on the whole test set.*